Monique Luiz: Early life and "Daisy"

 In 1964, Corzilius was selected to act in the "Daisy" advertisement, part of then incumbent president Lyndon B. Johnson's 1964 presidential campaign against Senator Barry Goldwater.
 The main concept of "Daisy" was to communicate Johnson's anti-war and anti-nuclear positions, contrasting them with Goldwater's support for the use of nuclear weapons in the Vietnam War.
 The advertisement began with Corzilius standing in a meadow, picking petals of a daisy and counting from one to nine.
 She skipped a few numbers and repeated some twice.
 After various takes, it was decided that a miscount might be more appealing to the voters.
 After she reached "nine", a booming male voice was then heard counting the numbers backward from "ten", similar to a missile launch countdown.
 The scene then cut to footage of mushroom clouds following a nuclear explosion, and the final frame read: "Vote for President Johnson on November 3" (written in all caps), then adding, "The stakes are too high for you to stay home."

 According to Corzilius, her parents were unaware that she was in a political commercial.
-She was paid for acting in "Daisy".
+She was paid $105 for acting in "Daisy".
 The advertisement was aired at 9:50 p.m.
 EST on September 7, on the premise that most young children would be asleep, leaving their parents watching the television, and eventually be influenced to visualize their child in Corzilius' role.
 Although broadcast only once, the ad was considered one of the most popular and controversial political advertisements.
 Corzilius was later depicted on the cover page of the September 25 issue of Time magazine.
 She continued to appear in television and print advertisements for several years following "Daisy".
-In 1967, she appeared in a Kool-Aid ad for Popsicles.
+In 1967, she appeared in an ad for Kool-Aid Popsicles.